-The Bureau of Land Management plans to surgically sterilize wild mares and geld stallions captured during a roundup scheduled for November, then release them back onto the Confusion Herd Management Area, located about 90 miles northwest of Delta, Utah.
+The Bureau of Land Management plans to surgically sterilize wild mares and geld stallions captured during a roundup scheduled to begin Nov.
+29, then release them back onto the Confusion Herd Management Area, located about 90 miles northwest of Delta, Utah.

 There are currently an estimated 661 wild horses on the Confusion Herd Management Area.
 According to BLM, once it reaches the low end of the 70-115 horse “Appropriate Management Level” set by the agency, no more than 10 geldings will be released onto the range and a minimum of 50% of the mares on the range must remain fertile.
-That means that about 16 or 17 mares would be sterilized, BLM said.
+About 17 mares would be sterilized, BLM said.

 Ovariectomy via colpotomy is a rare procedure which removes the ovaries by crushing and pulling them out with a looped-chain medical instrument called an ecraseur.
 This procedure opens the mares up to: serious risk from infection; evisceration (should intestines come through the incision); and hemorrhaging.
 There is a high frequency of post-operative complications affiliated with ovariectomy via colpotomy, some of which can be life-threatening.
 Most domestic horses upon which this surgery is performed are hospitalized for 3 to 7 days and quite carefully monitored post-operatively for signs of hemorrhage.